jacebrowning/yorm/README.md

 YORM provides functions and decorators to enable automatic, bidirectional, and human-friendly mappings of Python object attributes to YAML files.

-Uses beyond typical object serialization and object mapping include:
+Uses beyond typical object serialization and mapping include:

-* automatic bidirectional conversion of attributes types
+* bidirectional conversion between basic YAML and Python types
 * attribute creation and type inference for new attributes
 * storage of content in text files optimized for version control
-* custom converters to map complex classes to JSON-compatible types
+* extensible converters to customize formatting on complex classes

 Getting Started